Electoral Research at POLYAS

 - CORE 3.0 VERIFIABLE enables both universal and individual verification - a comprehensive ability to verify votes for individual voters and is based on Elgamal encryption.

 Individual vote verification in POLYAS CORE 3.0

-POLYAS develops strategies in cooperation with the German Informatics Society (GI) which make our online elections even more transparent for voters.
+POLYAS develops strategies which make our online elections even more transparent for voters.
 CORE 3.0 VERIFIABLE enables voters to understand their ballot’s journey to the ballot box without any special technical knowledge.
 Voters can make sure their submitted ballots correspond to how they actually voted in the election.
 The challenge here is both maintaining ballot secrecy and allowing voters the simplest way of verifying their votes.

-The roadmap for CORE 3.0 VERIFIABLE with GI anticipates the following milestones:
+The roadmap for CORE 3.0 VERIFIABLE anticipates the following milestones:

 2019: implementation of externally programmed tools for universal verification of election results as well as customer-side password creation to protect against ballot stuffing (addition of illegitimate ballots to the ballot box).